 Walleye Size

-Upper Red Lake collapsed in the early 2000s and has been on the rebound ever since.
-As of right now – the 2011 year class is the most abundant leaving a large portion of the fish in that 18 – 22 even +” mark.
-However, I have seen much larger fish caught – it’s just rarer.
+However, I have seen much larger fish caught – it’s just rare.
 The above image is a trophy exceeding 27” from a couple of years ago.
 My brother was out by himself when he hooked into this giant.
 Big fish do get caught.

 RED LAKE LURE PRESENTATION